sccn/sccn.github.io/tutorials/05_Preprocess/rereferencing.md

 declared in the channel editor so it can be plotted along with other channels.

-If you wanted to further re-reference your data to another reference (linked mastoid for example), you may call  menu item <span style="color: brown">Tools → Re-reference the data</span> again.
+If you wanted to further re-reference your data to another reference (linked mastoid, for example), you may call the <span style="color: brown">Tools → Re-reference the data</span>  menu item again.

 Re-referencing to multiple electrodes
 -------------------------
 Say you collected data with reference M1 (mastoid) and want to process your data using linked mastoid (M1 and M2) as reference.
 The process is as follow:
--   Specify M1 as reference as described in the previous section and compute average reference *while keeping electrode M1* (how to keep the reference channel is also described in the previous section)
+-   Specify M1 as a reference channel as described in the previous section and compute average reference *while keeping electrode M1* (how to keep the reference channel is also described in the previous section)
--   Re-reference a second time the data selecting both electrodes M1 and M2 as reference (you may then either select to keep the reference channels or have them deleted)
+-   Re-reference a second time the data selecting both electrodes M1 and M2 as reference (you may then either select to keep the reference channels or have them deleted)a

 Re-reference at infinity
 -------------------------
 REST (Reference Electrode Standardization Technique) is a re-reference technique for translating multichannel EEG to a new dataset with reference at Infinity where the potential is zero/constant.
-It is implemented in the [REST](https://github.com/sccn/REST) EEGLAB plugin available on the EEGLAB plugin manager using menu item <span style="color: brown">File → Manage EEGLAB extension</span>.
+It is implemented in the [REST](https://github.com/sccn/REST) EEGLAB plugin available on the EEGLAB plugin manager using the <span style="color: brown">File → Manage EEGLAB extension</span> menu item.